gtrabbit/neighborhoodMap/README.md

 ## Getting started

-The easiest way to see "Museum + _" in action is to visit [www.chrisrune.com/map](http://www.chrisrune.com/map).
+The easiest way to see "Museum + _" in action is to visit [my website](http://www.chrisrune.com/index/map).
 However, if you'd like to run the server locally, you can follow the directions below.

 ### Prerequisites